dirtymaster/matrix.h/README.md

 # matrix.h

-Implementation of the string.h library for working with matrices.
+Implementation of the matrix.h library for working with matrices.
 The library is developed in C language of C11 standard using gcc compiler.

 ### Matrix structure in C language:
 ```c